thegeek-sys/Vault/Class/Cybersecurity/Cryptographic concepts.md

 #### Requirements
 - computationally easy to create key pairs
-- computationallly easy for sender knowing public key to encrypt messages
+- computationally easy for sender knowing public key to encrypt messages
 - computationally easy for receiver, knowing private key, to decrypt ciphertext
 - useful if either key can be used for each role
 - computationally infeasible for opponent to otherwise recover original message